 Staff & other adults Students / Pupils

-Communication Technologies Allowed Allowed at certain times Allowed for selected staff Notallowed Allowed Allowed at certain times Allowed with staff permission Notallowed
+Communication Technologies Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission Not allowed

 Mobile phones may be brought to school / /

-Use of mobile phones in lessons / /
+Use of mobile phones in lessons 1 /

 Staff & other adults Students / Pupils

-Communication Technologies Allowed Allowed at certain times Allowed for selected staff Notallowed Allowed Allowed at certain times Allowed with staff permission Notallowed
+Communication Technologies Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed with staff permission Not allowed

-Use of mobile phones in social time / /
+Use of mobile phones in social time 1 /

 Taking photos on mobile phones or other camera devices / /

 Use of hand held devices e.g. PDAs, PSPs / /

 Use of personal email addresses in school, or on school network / /

-Use of school email for personal emails / /
+Use of school email for personal emails 1 /

-Use of chat rooms / facilities / /
+Use of chat rooms / facilities 1 /

-Use of instant messaging / /
+Use of instant messaging 1 /

-Use of social networking sites / /
+Use of social networking sites 1 /

-Use of blogs / /
+Use of blogs 1 /

-- 44. The official school email service may be regarded as safe and secure and is monitored.
-Staff are notified that the content of email folders remains the property of the school and may be viewed for purpose without notice by the school leaders and other authorised person. - 45.
-Pupils should be taught about email safety issues, such as the risks attached to the use of personal details.
+44. The official school email service may be regarded as safe and secure and is monitored.

+45. Pupils should be taught about email safety issues, such as the risks attached to the use of personal details.
 They should also be taught strategies to deal with inappropriate emails and be reminded of the need to write emails clearly and correctly and not include any unsuitable or abusive material.
-Any digital communication between staff and pupils or parents and carers (email, chat, VLE, etc.) must be professional in tone and content. - 46.
-Users must immediately report to the nominated person the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and must not respond to any such email. - 47.
-Personal emails must not be used for any professional school email communication. - 48.
-Where remote access is required e.g. VLE and video conference calls, the e-safety guidelines must be followed as well as ensuring the security settings are at least at the recommended level.
+Any digital communication between staff and pupils or parents and carers (email, chat, VLE, etc.) must be professional in tone and content.

+46. Users must immediately report to the nominated person the receipt of any email that makes them feel uncomfortable, is offensive, threatening or bullying in nature and must not respond to any such email.